redox-os/book/src/design/kernel/microkernels.md

 A note on the current state
 ---------------------------

-Redox has ~16,000 lines of kernel code.
-For comparison the Minix has ~6,000 lines of kernel code.
+Redox has less then 9,000 lines of kernel code.
+For comparison Minix has ~6,000 lines of kernel code.

 We would like to move parts of Redox to user space to get an even smaller kernel.